 VOLUNTEER FOR US

-Many of our volunteers are passionate about serving their community and carry out a number of roles within St John.
+Our volunteers are passionate about serving their community and carry out a number of roles within St John.

 As a first aid volunteer you can be the difference between a life lost and a life saved.
 Our first aid volunteers are a familiar sight at community events – many of which could not continue without us.